Amrita Vishwa Vidyapeetham Allied & Life Science 2025

 Research Methodology & Biostatistics | - |

 The BSc in Medical Radiography and Imaging Technology fee structure varies from college to college.
 It includes charges for all the facilities provided to enrolled students on behalf of the college to support them in their academics.
 The average tuition fee of BSc Medical Radiography and Imaging Technology ranges from Rs.
-20,000 to Rs.
-3 Lakhs.
+30,000 to Rs.
+12 Lakhs.

 Students enrolled in BSc Medical Radiography and Imaging Technology have multiple options to pursue higher studies.
-After successful completion of the BSc in Medical Radiography and Imaging Technology, individuals can enrol in MSc in radiology, x-ray technology, renal dialysis technology, medical lab technology, health sciences or other relevant disciplines.
-Post completion of the M.Sc., they can further opt for a PhD.
+After successful completion of the BSc in Medical Radiography and Imaging Technology, individuals can enrol in the MSc in radiology, x-ray technology, renal dialysis technology, medical lab technology, health sciences or other relevant disciplines.
+Post completion of the MSc, they can further opt for a PhD.

-X-Ray Technician: An X-ray technician is a professional who is responsible for performing imaging tests to produce the pictures of the bones of patients.
+X-Ray Technician: An X-ray technician is a professional who is responsible for performing imaging tests to produce pictures of the bones of patients.
 He or she performs imaging tests to diagnose fractures in bones or other illnesses.
 An X-ray technician also evaluates and interprets the X-ray imaging results.

-Radiographer: A radiographer is a health professional who is responsible for producing radiographs for the diagnosis of medical conditions of patients.
+Radiographer: A radiographer is a health professional who is responsible for producing radiographs for the diagnosis of medical conditions in patients.
 He or she uses X-rays to produce radiographs.
 A radiographer may also take CT scans, MRIs and ultrasounds of patients to diagnose illnesses in patients’ specific organs.

 Medical Advisor: A medical advisor is a professional who is also known as a medical content expert.
 He or she communicates on a scientific level to prescribe physicians, medical investigators, pharmacists and scientists.